-The term "customer" refers to actual and potential users of your organisation's products, programmes or services (referred to as "products" in the Criteria).
-Customers include the end users of your products or services, as well as others who might be the immediate purchasers or users.
-These others might include distributors, agents, or organisations that further process your product as a component of their product.
+The term "customer" refers to actual and potential users of your organization's products, programs, or services (referred to as "products" in the Criteria).
+Customers include the end users of your products, as well as others who might be their immediate purchasers or users.
+These others might include distributors, agents, or organizations that further process your product as a component of their product.
 The Criteria address customers broadly, referencing current and future customers, as well as the customers of your competitors.

-Customer-driven excellence is a Baldrige Core Value embedded in the beliefs and behaviours of high-performing organisations.
-Customer focus impacts and should integrate an organisation's strategic directions, its work systems and work processes, and its business results.
+Customer-driven excellence is a Baldrige Core Value embedded in the beliefs and behaviors of high-performing organizations.
+Customer focus impacts and should integrate an organization's strategic directions, its work systems and work processes, and its business results.

-See the definition of "stakeholders" for the relationship between customers and others who might be affected by your products.
+See the definition of "stakeholders" on page 62 for the relationship between customers and others who might be affected by your products.